 We are partners, collaborators, learners, innovators, and facilitators — with a deep commitment to a high degree of personalization for students and the schools that serve them.

 Chris’ work is grounded in the belief that all children and adults can learn given an engaging and rigorous experience with the appropriate amount of support.
 Her approach is constructivist, believing one has to do the work to know the work.
-Chris is a practitioner and has been in education for over 20 years.
-She has experience teaching in diverse classrooms, preschool to post-secondary, supporting staff as a literacy teacher leader, developing instructional coaches at all levels, coaching administrators using reflection and inquiry, and providing professional development to educators across the country.
+Chris is a practitioner and has been in education for over 25 years.
+She has experience teaching in diverse classrooms, preschool to post-secondary, supporting staff as a literacy teacher leader, developing instructional coaches at all levels, coaching administrators using reflection and inquiry, developing leadership and instructional leadership teams, and providing professional development to educators across the country.

 Chris finds joy in learning, serving education, and being a partner in the work.
 Chris before Abeo: Prior to joining the Abeo team, Chris was an instructional coach developer, professional development coordinator, literacy coach and elementary school teacher in Bellingham, Washington.
 Chris is a graduate of the University of Montana, Missoula.